 Using Database Technology

-As experts point out, Looker is not a storage facility.
-It doesn’t provide a hyper-converged platform where storage and network and compute modules are unified.
-But Looker’s business intelligence software does attach to a database to show the data from SQL in dashboards and other relatable ways.
+As experts point out, Looker isn’t a storage facility.
+It doesn’t provide a hyper-converged platform where storage and network and computer modules are unified.
+But Looker’s business intelligence software does attach to a database to show the data from a SQL database in customizable dashboards.

-For example, in this response thread on Quora, multiple professionals talk about Looker’s data modeling layer and how it presents raw data in a digestible way.
+For example, several respondents on Quora mention Looker’s data modeling layer and how it presents raw data in a digestible way.
 Looker customers can create data models on the fly, or use available tools to build these user-friendly models.
-CEO & Founder of Fishtown Analytics Tristan Handy calls the combination of data modeling and reporting the “Holy Grail” of business intelligence and analytical processing.
+CEO & Founder of Fishtown Analytics, Tristan Handy, calls the combination of data modeling and reporting the “Holy Grail” of business intelligence and analytical processing.

 Data Visualization for the Masses

-Another major component of the process is data visualization.
-The raw data that is taken from SQL and analyzed needs to be shown in a way that business users can read.
-Think about trying to read an Excel spreadsheet.
-For all but the most left-brained analytical users, that’s not an easy task.
-Even the smartest people have trouble digesting raw data in a spreadsheet without some sort of visualizing intelligence software.
+Another major advantage of Looker’s BI capabilities is its data visualization.
+A business’ raw and analyzed data needs to be shown in a way that every user can understand.
+Think about trying to read a large Excel spreadsheet: for all but the most analytical users, it’s a near-impossible task.
+Even the smartest people have trouble digesting a large amount of raw data in a spreadsheet without some sort of visualizing intelligence software.

 Other BI Tools

-Looker and Tableau are far from the only choices for effective use of business intelligence.
+Although both Looker and Tableau are provide robust data analytics, they’re far from the only effective business intelligence systems.

 A Sisense package provides its own data visualization tool.
 The porting of data from SQL feeds insights, while API strategies promote integration and a user-friendly interface.